In this exercise bike buying guide we will explain the different types of stationary exercise bike that are purpose built for use in a gym or at home.

 Refurbished Exercise Bikes

 One alternative to buying a brand new exercise bike, is to look at refurbished or ex-demo models.
-Even for home users looking for a good quality bike, a refurbished spin bike or exercise bike can be much more cost effective and are often better quality pieces of equipment.
+Even for home users looking for a good quality bike, a refurbished indoor cycle or exercise bike can be much more cost effective and are often better quality pieces of equipment.

 If you do decide to buy a refurbished or ex-demo model, it's important to ask what work has actually been done to the bike during the refurbishment.
 When Origin Fitness refurbish a spin bike, we take all of the components off the bike and make sure all the parts are in working order.
 If we find any parts that are damaged we replace them.
 When required, we also sand blast all metal parts to remove as much of the cosmetic wear and tear as possible.